S4RT-4K/VIRANK/README.md

 A script full of Prank.

 # VIRANK Details
->Right Now for Termux only.
+>OS: Right Now for Termux only.
 >Developer: S4RT-4K
 >Version: 1.0
 >Software: Python